XDMP-CANCELED vs. XDMP-EXTIME

 An XDMP-EXTIME error will occur if a query or other operation exceeded its processing time limit.
 Surrounding messages in the ErrorLog.txt file may pinpoint the operation which timed out.

 If the cause of the timeout is an inefficient or incorrect query, you should tune the query.
 This may involve tuning your query to minimize the amount of filtering required.
 Tuning queries in MarkLogic often includes maintaining the proper indexes for the database so that the queries can be resolved during the index resolution phase of query evaluation.
 If a query requires filtering of many documents, then the performance will be adversely affected.
-To learn more about query evaluation, refer to Section 2.1 'Understanding the Search Process' of the MarkLogic Server's Query Performance and Tuning Guide available on our developer website at http://developer.marklogic.com/pubs/5.0/books/performance.pdf.
+To learn more about query evaluation, refer to Section 2.1 'Understanding the Search Process' of the MarkLogic Server's Query Performance and Tuning Guide available in our documentation at https://docs.marklogic.com/guide/performance.pdf.

 MarkLogic has tools that can be used to help evaluate the characteristic of your queries.
 The best way to analyze a single query is to instrument the query with query trace, query meters and query profiling API calls: Query trace can be used to determine if the queries are resolvable in the index, or if filtering is involved; Query meters gives statistics from a query execution; and Query profiling will provide information regarding how long each statement in your query took.
 Information regarding these APIs are available in the Query Performance and Tuning Guide.